rspier-ax/rspier-ax/README.md

 I have worked on enterprise applications, customer-facing products, internal platforms, automation, authentication, auditability, data workflows, and real-time systems.

-My experience includes Carnegie Learning, Computing System Innovations, ADP, and Dell Technologies, collaborating with distributed teams across Brazil and the United States.
+My experience includes Carnegie Learning, Computing System Innovations, ADP, and Dell Technologies, collaborating with distributed teams across the world.

 ## What I’ve built and contributed to